mattoxb/sharpparse-happy/README.md

 as start.
 In this case, `Nat`.

 ```
-% stack exec parser-generator < test-data/test4.k > src/Grammar2.y
-% stack exec parser < test-data/test4-1.in
+% ./sharpparse.sh test-data/test4.k test-data/test4-1.in
 "plus { } (succ { } (succ { } (zero { } ())),succ { } (succ { } (zero { } ())))"
 ```

 But if we specify `Foo` instead, we get this:

 ```
-% stack exec parser-generator Foo < test-data/test4.k > src/Grammar2.y
-% stack exec parser < test-data/test4-1.in
+% ./sharpparse.sh test-data/test4.k test-data/test4-1.in Foo
 "fooplus { } (foosucc { } (foosucc { } (foozero { } ())),foosucc { } (foosucc { } (foozero { } ())))"
 ```

-Unfortunately, you must rerun the parser-generator if you want to change the start symbol.

-## sharpparse.sh

-There is a script "sharpparse.sh" that takes two or three command line arguments, the k file, the input file, and optionally the start symbol.
-It does all the building and checking for you.

 # Details

 The file `Grammar.y` is the grammar to parse K syntax declarations.
 This should not need to be modified in day-to-day operations.

-The executable `parser` will parse a given K syntax specification on `STDIN` and output a `happy` compatible grammar file.
-It is intended that you copy this over `Grammar2.y` and run `stack build` again.
+The executable `parse` will parse a given K syntax specification on `STDIN` and output a `happy` compatible grammar file.
+It is intended that you copy this over `Grammar2.y` and run `stack ghc` again.
+For some reason `stack build` does not work well with `happy` when GLR mode is activated.

 The nice thing is that if you parse the same grammar more than once the build stage detects this and doesn't have to recompile anything.